-- (a) By not later than 10 months following the end of each Fiscal Year of the Transportation Board, commencing with the Fiscal Year ending June 30, 2024, the Transportation Board shall submit, or shall cause the Dissemination Agent (if different from the Transportation Board) to submit, to EMMA an Annual Report that is consistent with the requirements of Section 4 of this Disclosure Agreement.
-In each case, the Annual Report (i) may be submitted as a single document or as separate documents comprising a package and (ii) may cross-reference other information as provided in Section 4 of this Disclosure Agreement; - (b) The Transportation Board does not produce separate financial statements, but its financial activity is included in the audited financial statements of the Commonwealth.
-Accordingly, the Commonwealth is an obligated person for whom financial or operating data is presented in the Official Statement, and the Commonwealth has separately executed and delivered a continuing disclosure agreement dated the date hereof related to the offering and sale of the Bonds for the benefit of Holders of the Bonds and to assist the Participating Underwriters in complying with the Rule.
-If, at any time in the future, as a result of a change in law or accounting policy, the Transportation Board should produce a separate audited financial statement, then the Transportation Board will make public such audited financial statements as provided in the Rule; and - (c) If the Transportation Board fails to submit an Annual Report to EMMA by the date required in subsection (a) hereof, the Transportation Board shall or shall cause the
+(a) Not later than the May 1 following the end of each Fiscal Year of the Authority, commencing with the Fiscal Year ending June 30, 2024, the Authority shall, or shall cause the Dissemination Agent (if different from the Authority) to, provide to EMMA an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Agreement.
+Not later than 10 days prior to said date, the Authority shall provide the Annual Report to the Dissemination Agent (if applicable).
+In each case, the Annual Report (i) may be submitted as a single document or as separate documents comprising a package, (ii) may cross-reference other information as provided in Section 4 of this Disclosure Agreement, and (iii) shall include such financial statements as may be required by the Rule.

+(b) The annual financial statements of the Authority shall be prepared on the basis of generally accepted accounting principles and will be audited by either the Auditor of Public Accounts or a firm of independent certified public accountants.
+Copies of the audited annual financial statements, which may be filed separately from the Annual Report, will be submitted to EMMA when they become publicly available.

-Dissemination Agent (if different from the Transportation Board) to send, in a timely manner, an appropriate notice to the MSRB in substantially the form attached hereto as Exhibit A.
+(c) If the Authority fails to provide an Annual Report by the date required in subsection (a) hereof, or to file its audited annual financial statements when available as described in (b), the Authority shall send in a timely fashion an appropriate notice to the Municipal Securities Rulemaking Board via EMMA in substantially the form attached hereto as Exhibit A or in such form as may be provided by the MSRB as the applicable form for filing such notice via EMMA.

-- Section 4.
+Section 4.
 Content of Annual Reports.
-Each Annual Report required to be filed hereunder shall contain or incorporate by reference, at a minimum, the following information, all with a view toward assisting the Participating Underwriters in complying with the Rule: - (a) if any of the information has changed, updated information regarding the Capital Projects Revenue Bonds Program as set forth in the first three paragraphs under the section bearing such heading in the Official Statement, including bond authorization for the Projects; - (b) updated information regarding the Priority Transportation Fund, all as set forth in the section of the Official Statement titled "Priority Transportation Fund;" - (c) updated information regarding the Transportation Trust Fund, all as set forth in the section of the Official Statement titled "Transportation Trust Fund;" and - (d) to the extent other funds are appropriated by the General Assembly with respect to the Bonds, a chart or other updated information detailing the sources of such other funds appropriated by the General Assembly with respect to the Bonds, as of the end of the preceding Fiscal Year.
+Each Annual Report required to be filed hereunder shall contain or incorporate by reference, at a minimum, the following information, all with a view toward assisting the Participating Underwriters in complying with the Rule:

+(a) a summary of information regarding appropriations made by the General Assembly for payments under the Payment Agreement between the Authority and the Treasury Board relating to the 2024 Bonds, and

+(b) updated information regarding the balance of the payments due under the Payment Agreement as of the end of the preceding Fiscal Year.

-Any or all of the items listed above may be incorporated by reference from other documents, including official statements, documents related to debt issues or other documents of the Transportation Board or the Commonwealth, that have been filed with the MSRB or the Securities and Exchange Commission.
+Any or all of the items listed above may be incorporated by reference from other documents, including official statements of debt issues of the Authority, which have been filed with each of the MSRB or the Securities and Exchange Commission.
 If the document incorporated by reference is a final official statement, it must be available from the MSRB.
-The Transportation Board shall clearly identify each such other document so incorporated by reference.
+The Authority shall clearly identify each such other document so incorporated by reference.